shayanabdulkarimkhan/advanced-book-recommendation-system/README.md

 To reproduce this notebook, please follow the following steps:

-1. Use the requirements.txt file to ensure that you are operating all the correct libraries
+1. Use the file [here](requirements.txt) to ensure that you are operating all the correct libraries

 2. Use the data source links provided above in the Data Sources section to extract the dataa and store it in a folder labelled 'data'

-3. Use books-api-data.ipynb to extract information from the Google Books API.
+3. Use books-api-data.ipynb which can be found [here](books-api-data.ipynb) to extract information from the Google Books API.

 4. Run the code!

 ```
 ├── pdfs
 ├── pics
 ├── notebook.ipynb
 ├── Stakeholder_Presentation.pptx
 ├── books-api-data.ipynb
 └── README.md